Published on By Louis DeNicola

 Keep in mind, though, that different travelers have different needs.
 A budget airline that offers cut-rate tickets and the promise of not paying for anything you don't need -- which, apparently, includes an overnight bag -- might be a fantastic fit for a quick jaunt to a nearby city with nothing but a briefcase.
 Not so for those traveling with small children or planning to descend on relatives loaded with holiday gifts.
 Couples looking for guaranteed seats together as they embark on a romantic getaway should know that they're going to pay more for the privilege on most ultra-low-cost carriers.

-Indecisive travelers, or those with unpredictable schedules, should take into account that most airlines now charge hefty fees for schedule revamps and cancellations: a change of mind costs about $200 on most major carriers.
+Indecisive travelers, or those with unpredictable schedules, should take into account that most airlines now charge hefty fees for schedule revamps and cancellations: a change of mind costs at least $200 on most major carriers.
 Book a ticket with member miles and you may be looking at not only a cancellation fee but a price to get those miles redeposited into your account.
 Want a furry friend by your side?
 Some carriers are more Fido-friendly than others.

 The basics aside, travelers these days are often forced to decide whether they're willing to pay a premium for creature comforts such as a little more legroom or a bit of in-seat diversion.
 And be prepared to load up on nibbles in advance.
 Gone are the days when chips and nuts were the complimentary signatures of in-flight amenities.
 Many airlines now charge for even so much as a sip of soda or water.